I’m going to begin this post by saying what’s true for me…

 And in order to heal, we must be willing to practice it.
 We must be willing to show up, just as we are, and circle with women to share our true-est selves.
 Circle in a way where no one sister is above or below any other sister.

-We must be willing to face our fears of betrayal, feel the sting of judgement, and have the difficult conversations so that we can remember the power and salve of sisterhood in a woman’s life.
+We must be willing to face our fears of betrayal, feel the sting of judgment, and have the difficult conversations so that we can remember the power and salve of sisterhood in a woman’s life.
 It isn’t always easy (I still experience tension and frustration in sisterhood), but it’s absolutely worth it to keep practicing.